Did you know that rejection actually hurts, as in physical pain?

 “Stephen, I have too much work to do, with the holidays coming up.
 I can’t manage everything.
 Can you help me?”

-“I need some assistance, please.” — a direct request for help, when we don’t expect the answer to be “No”
+“I need some assistance, please.” — a direct request for help when you don’t expect the answer to be “No”

-“I think I need some assistance with this problem on my computer, please.”
+“I need some assistance with this problem on my computer, please.”

-“I know you’re busy but could you spare me a few minutes of your time, please?” — we respect that the other person is busy and we need them for just a few minutes
+“I know you’re busy but could you spare me a few minutes of your time, please?” — you respect that the other person is busy and you need them for just a few minutes.

 “Jenny, this report is almost finished, but I’m horrible at spreadsheets.
 I know you’re busy but could you spare me a few minutes of your time, please?
 I need you to look at one chart — I know you are good with spreadsheets.”